This article will answer the question, “I meet the prerequisites, but I can’t understand your course. Why?”

 Do you think Appendices should be removed from all books and sold as separate books?

-If you can’t answer “yes” to this question, then you have just realized your inconsistent and poor logical thinking.
+If you can’t answer “yes” to this question, then you have just realized your thinking is inconsistent. 😉

 They want the course to be only for them, not for anyone else.